-Refinance your FFEL loans
+When to refinance your FFEL loans

 One caveat to refinancing student loans is that your federal FFEL loans will become private student loans.
 Because of this, you will lose several protections built in by the federal government.
 Those protections include:

-- Loan Deferment
+- Loan deferment.

-- Loan Forbearance
+- Loan forbearance periods.

-- Access to IDR Programs
+- Access to IDR programs.

-Just because your FFEL loans are an older program that’s no longer available doesn’t mean you aren’t still dealing with challenges of paying off student loan debt.
+Just because your FFEL loans are an older program that’s no longer available doesn’t mean you aren’t still dealing with the challenges of paying off student loan debt.

 Consider speaking to a Student Loan Planner® consultant to learn about your FFELP options and put together a student loan forgiveness plan.
 It’s our goal to help you move past your student loan debt as quickly and efficiently as possible.
 It’s one of the most important financial decisions you'll make, so let us help you make the best choice.